Edrusb/cap_puzzle/README.md

 If a cell cannot be filled by any still available piece in any possible position/rotation/face, we can prune this branch and step back.
-This way no need to add a lot of piece to find branches that are dead ends.
+This way, no need to add a lot of piece to find branches that are dead ends.